 Note: Students cannot receive credit for both BIOS 10130 Principles of Biology and BIOS 10140 Inquiry-based Exploration of Biology.

-2. The first two courses of the Health Professions Preparation Sequence for Non-Majors (BIOS 20170 Microbial and Human Cell Biology through BIOS 20175 Biochemistry and Metabolism) for students interested in completing the requirements for application to graduate schools in the health professions but not majoring in Biological Sciences or Biological Chemistry.
-Note: BIOS 20171 requires concurrent enrollment with BIOS 20172 in the second quarter of the sequence.
+2. The first two courses in the Health Professions Preparation Sequence for Non-Majors.
+This sequence is designed for students interested in completing the requirements for application to graduate schools in the health professions but not majoring in Biological Sciences or Biological Chemistry.
+For students who take the whole sequence (BIOS 20170 Microbial and Human Cell Biology through BIOS 20175 Biochemistry and Metabolism), BIOS 20170 and BIOS 20171 satisfy the general education requirement in the biological sciences.

-3. The first two courses in a Fundamentals Sequence for Biological Sciences majors: BIOS 20153 Fundamentals of Ecology and Evolutionary Biology and BIOS 20151 Introduction to Quantitative Modeling in Biology or BIOS 20152 Introduction to Quantitative Modeling in Biology (Advanced).
-Note: Non-majors may not use BIOS 20151 or BIOS 20152 as a topics course.
+3. The first two courses in a Fundamentals Sequence for Biological Sciences majors: BIOS 20153 Fundamentals of Ecology and Evolutionary Biology and BIOS 20151 Introduction to Quantitative Modeling in Biology.
+Note: Non-majors may not use BIOS 20151 as a topics course.

 4. Completion of three quarters of the Advanced Biology Fundamentals Sequence.
 Students with a score of 4 or 5 on the AP Biology test who complete the first three quarters of an Advanced Biology Fundamentals Sequence will be awarded a total of two quarters of credit to be counted toward the general education requirement in the biological sciences and three quarters of credit for Biological Sciences Fundamentals courses.
 For more information about the Advanced Biology Fundamentals Sequence, see the Biological Sciences Program of Study page in this catalog.